mcwg/mcwg.github.io/precalcAI/index.md

 ## Intro Lab (Lab-Zero)
-This lab shows students an how to use AI and Google Colab so they can use them in other labs as they learn the math.
+This lab shows students how to use AI and Google Colab so they can use them in other labs as they learn the math.
 *  Lab zero (coming soon)